ingun37/markdown-math/README.md

 #  Markdown Math

 Markdown editor specialized in writing mathematics.
+I use it to write mathematical documents something like this 👉 [Answers to math problems](https://ingun37.github.io/answers/).

 Avaialable on [AppStore](https://apps.apple.com/kr/app/markdown-math/id6470172797?l=en-GB).